wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Vegas Elysium Perk Park](https://www.nexusmods.com/newvegas/mods/74052) - A perk and trait pack inspired by Disco Elysium.
 Includes a thought cabinet and a new flaw system.
 - Please read the trigger warning on the mod page carefully prior to downloading.
+- Pairs nicely with [Levelup Traits](https://www.nexusmods.com/newvegas/mods/83910), which grants the option to take a trait per a variable amount of levelups.

 ## Visuals